Projects per year

 I have also published doctrinal work on the contract of employment (with David Cabrelli, University of Edinburgh) which was cited with approval by Lords Hope, Wilson and Sumption in the Supreme Court decision Société Générale v Geys UKSC 63.
 I am currently (together with David Cabrelli) examining the relationship between domination-based conceptions of social justice and labour law.

-I am on the management board of the Scottish Universities Legal Network on Europe (SULNE) which provides legal expertise and advice on Scotland and the UK’s future position following the 'Brexit' referendum.
-In this context, I have published widely on the consequences of 'Brexit' for employment law.
-I am one of the lead academics in the Civil Society Brexit Project, funded by the Legal Education Foundation, which helps civil society organisations in Scotland to prepare for Brexit consequences for themselves or their service users.
+I a case and comment editor for the Juridical Review (the Law Journal of the Scottish Universities) and an editor of Green's Employment Law Bulletin.
+I am on the management board of the Scottish Universities Legal Network on Europe (SULNE) and am one of the lead academics in the Civil Society Brexit Project, funded by the Legal Education Foundation, which helps civil society organisations in Scotland to prepare for Brexit consequences for themselves or their service users.

-I joined the University of Strathclyde in 2015 from the University of Stirling where I held a lectureship in law from 2011 until 2015.
-I was a Max Weber Postdoctoral Fellow at the European University Institute from 2010 until 2011.
+I joined the University of Strathclyde in 2015 from the University of Stirling where I held a lectureship in law.

 I received my Ph.D in Law from the University of Edinburgh in 2011.
-Prior to this I completed an LL.B.
-(Hons) in Law and French at the University of Edinburgh and an LL.M (Human Rights) at the School of Oriental and African Studies.
 In 2011, my PhD thesis was awarded the European Trade Union Confederation’s Brian Bercusson Award for the best PhD thesis to have been submitted in European Labour Law between 2006 and 2010.

 Research Output per year